St. Augustine Family Law Attorney

 Albaugh Law Firm serves residents of Flagler, Putnam, and St. Johns Counties.

-We have experience handling a broad range of marital and family law matters
+Our lawyers have experience handling a broad range of marital and family

-to family law cases is simple: get to know you as a client in order to
+amicable divorce.
+Our approach to family law cases is simple: get to know you as a client

-translate your ultimate goals into a legally sound and aggressive strategy
+in order to translate your ultimate goals into a legally sound and aggressive